_____ back _____

 Padzhero” — “Pajero”

-“He hurried to live, as if he sensed—oh, how little time he’d been given—yet he still had so many ideas and plans to bring to life…” says his father, Roman.
+“He hurried to live, as if he sensed — oh, how little time he had been given — yet he still had so many ideas and plans to bring to life…” says his father, Roman.

 Maksym finished secondary school at the Lviv Military Lyceum named after the Heroes of Kruty (2019–2020), then studied at UAL.
 He never had time to complete higher education.
-As a first-year student at the Lviv University of Trade and Economics, on February 27 he left to defend the capital with the Azov Special-Purpose Detachment.
+On February 27, as a first-year student at the Lviv University of Trade and Economics, he left to defend the capital with the Azov Special Purpose Detachment.

 “If we don’t defend Kyiv, we lose Ukraine.”

-In just under four months of service he managed to change his specialty (to UAVs), his position, and his brigade (transferring to the 93rd “Kholodnyi Yar”).
-At first they didn’t want to send him east because of his age; his comrades recall he sat outside headquarters for a week, insisting.
+In just under four months of service, he changed his specialty (to UAVs), his position, and his brigade (transferring to the 93rd “Kholodnyi Yar”).
+At first, they didn’t want to send him east because of his age; his comrades recall he sat outside headquarters for a week, insisting.

 In another world, that energy and grit would have gone elsewhere.
 Maksym never put down books on entrepreneurship; he burned for his craft and dreamed of building his own business empire.

 He found parts suppliers and was planning to manufacture electric scooters; he also sold used cars.
-By the way, his call sign was “Padzhero” (Pajero”) after the very vehicle he and his friends bought for the Azov Regiment.
+His call sign was “Padzhero” (“Pajero”) after the vehicle he and his friends bought for the Azov Regiment.
 His next passion was construction.
-He hired the crews himself, got to know developers, and in January 2022 opened his first office.
+He hired crews himself, got to know developers, and in January 2022 opened his first office.

-How much more he might have done—were it not for the russians.
-Even at the front, between battles, he kept sketching business plans, reading, learning.
+How much more he might have done — were it not for the russians.
+Even at the front, between battles, he kept sketching business plans, reading, and learning.
 He often said: “If you live a year and end up in the same place, that year was wasted.”

 “I want every Ukrainian to know we can do anything if we strive for it.
 I want Ukrainians to be the standard others look up to,” Maksym said.